lisp-docs/cl-language-reference/docs/chap-21/cb-c-dictionary/_file-position_function.md

 Implementations that have character files represented as a sequence of records of bounded size might choose to encode the file position as, for example, ⟨record-number ⟩\*⟨max-record size⟩+⟨character-within-record⟩.
 This is a valid encoding because it increases monotonically as each character is read or written, though not necessarily by 1 at each step.
-An *integer* might then be considered “inappropriate” as *position-spec* to <ClLinks styled={true} term={"file-position"}><b>file-position</b></ClLinks> if, when decoded into record number and character number, it turned out that the supplied record was too short for the specified character number.
+An *integer* might then be considered “inappropriate” as *position-spec* to <ClLinks  term={"file-position"}><b>file-position</b></ClLinks> if, when decoded into record number and character number, it turned out that the supplied record was too short for the specified character number.